kathyminhanh97/slavetothealgorithm/week4/readme.md

 Human brain has always been a exciting topic to me.

-My first thought is having a technology that improves one of my biggest weaknesses which is MEMORY.
+My first thought for the pitch was creating a technology that improves one of my biggest weaknesses, MEMORY.
 I forget things very easily, and no matter how hard I try, my childhood memories are starting to fade.

 I know that we human tend to remember things longer when they are attached to our emotions.
-Therefore, I initially want to create a emotion detect machine, which records my daily emotions and kepts in a smart emotional diary.
-Each day is illustrated in a different colour which represents the overall emotion of that day, so when I look back at the whole year I can see the colour pattern of that entire year.
-Moreover, since I am able to play back the emotion of that day, my memories of that particular day will come back.
+Therefore, I initially wanted to create a emotion detect machine, which would record my daily emotions and kept in a smart emotional diary.
+Each day would be illustrated in a different colour which represented the overall emotion of that day, so when I looked back at the whole year I could see the colour pattern of that entire year.
+Moreover, since I could play back the emotion of that day, my memories of that particular day would come back.

-Another idea is recording emotions of museum visitors when they look at artworks in art museum to create emotional patterns using different colours.
-These patterns can be printed in souvenir like postcard, t-shirt, etc. so when the visitors look back, they hopefully could remember what they saw in the museum.
+Another idea was recording emotions of museum visitors while they were looking at artworks in art museum to create emotional patterns using different colours.
+These patterns could be printed in souvenir like postcard, t-shirt, etc. so when the visitors looked back, they hopefully could remember what they saw in the museum.

-I like these ideas so I start to find information about Emotions and Memories
+I liked these ideas so I started to find information about Emotions and Memories

 **EMOTIONS & EMOTIONS TECHNOLOGY**